Shingai Shoniwa

-Shingai Elizabeth Maria Shoniwa (/ʃɪŋˈɡaɪ/ shing-GHY; born 1 September 1981), known professionally as Shingai is a Zimbabwean-British singer, songwriter, musician, and actress, best known as the vocalist and bassist for the English indie rock band Noisettes.
+Shingai Elizabeth Maria Shoniwa (/ʃɪŋˈɡaɪ/ shing-GHY; born 1 September 1981), known professionally as Shingai, is a British singer, songwriter, musician, and actress, best known as the vocalist and bassist for the English indie rock band Noisettes.
 In 2017, she launched her solo career and released her debut solo album in 2020.

 Early life

 Shingai was born and grew up in Lewisham, South East London.
-Her parents are both Zimbabweans who migrated to the United Kingdom.
+Her parents are both Zimbabweans who migrated to England.
 That experience, Shoniwa says, informs her music.
 "Wanting to escape from reality can inspire the greatest and most trivial creative natures in people," and "I think escapism is something that connects all of us.
-Everybody has their own little soundtrack, and I guess I’m trying to make my own soundtrack to my escape plan.
+Everybody has their own little soundtrack, and I guess I'm trying to make my own soundtrack to my escape plan.
 I want people to realise that there's so much more."
 Her first name, Shingai, means "be bold/courageous/strong" in the Shona language.

 She first wanted to be an actress, and for a while joined the Lost Vagueness crew as a burlesque performer.
 She studied circus skills at a London youth club as a teenager.
 When she graduated, she attended art school and dabbled in local theatre.
 Her classmate and friend, Dan Smith, would hold what she called "ridiculous jam sessions — too many people strumming broken guitars thinking they're Syd Barrett".
 She then went on to study at the BRIT School for Performing Arts & Technology in Croydon.
 One day she joined him singing, and the two quickly formed a group called the Noisettes.
 Their first release in 2002 was on a compilation called "Raison D'Etre London Vol 1" Compiled by Yvan Serrano (Dustaphonics) regrouping some of London's up and coming artists, also featuring Charlie Winston among others.